aws-samples/retail-demo-store/Deployment-Instructions.md

 ## Step 1: Fork this Repo

-We highly recomment to create a fork of the Retail Demo Store respository in your own GitHub account.
+We highly recommend to create a fork of the Retail Demo Store respository in your own GitHub account.
 That enables you to customize the code before deployment.

 ## Step 2: Create a GitHub Personal Access Token